Habit Tracking

 Productive

-Groups habits into routines morning, afternoon, and evening making it ideal for people building structured daily schedules rather than tracking individual habits in isolation.
+Groups daily behaviors into morning, afternoon, and evening routines ideal for people building structured daily schedules rather than managing individual tasks in isolation.

 PlatformsiOS